Do you routinely look for ways to drive innovation with your demand generation approach? Or do you feel behind the curve?

 Then the next level is prospects.
 Many marketers focus just on prospects.
 Then, what’s the conversion rate, visit-to-lead, visits-to-CTA, CTA-to-opportunity, the opportunity-to-customer?

 Oh, that’s all great, but you also have a community, and when I worked at HubSpot as an example, we had a million people that were part of the community.
 They were not going to become customers, but you know what they did?
 They amplified content, so we had a new E-book on something, sent it out, the community would leverage it, and that’s what you want.

-But if you don’t start with employees and customers, the rest of it is all for naught and prospects look at reviews and what other people are buying.
+But if you don’t start with employees and customers, the rest are all for naught, and prospects look at reviews and what other people are buying.
 You must have a solid core of employees and customers, and that’s the holistic view in my mind.

-Brian: Well, as I talk with CEO’s, I hear the metrics they care a lot about are looking at customer acquisition costs (CAC) and lifetime value (LTV) because they tie back to the diagram you just shared.
+Brian: Well, as I talk with CEOs, I hear the metrics they care about looking at customer acquisition costs (CAC) and lifetime value (LTV) because they tie back to the diagram you just shared.

 How much effort and money do we need to spend to acquire a customer?
 And how well are we keeping them?